The most wonderful (and busiest) time of year

 - Have a realistic view of your child’s strengths and abilities.

-- Know that most students, even when not accepted to a top choice school, like their college or university very much.
+- Know that most students, even when not accepted to a top choice school, really like their college or university experience.

 - Understand that for some students, this might be the first major rejection they have endured in their lives to date.